dcasota/ollama-scripts/README.md

 `.\ollama.exe run llama2:70b`

-Be aware - depending on the model, you get weired answers.
+Ask questions with the prompt.
+Be aware - although every model is pretrained, you get weired answers.

 Model use cases - examples
 --